Implement (Always On) Azure VPN Gateway, Deploy Azure VPN Client and VPN profile via Intune

 Deploy the Azure VPN client via Intune / Endpoint Manager

-9. Switch to Endpoint Manager / Intune: https://endpoint.microsoft.com.
-Add the Azure VPN client which can be found in the Microsoft Store for Business.
-Make sure the Endpoint Manager / Store for Business integration is configured.
+9. Switch to Endpoint Manager / Intune: https://intune.microsoft.com.
+Add the Azure VPN client which can be found in the new Microsoft Store.
+Click Add -> Select Microsoft Store app (new).

 Prepare VPN Profile config